 You can also normally claim more business expenses through your limited company than as a sole trader, which includes business-specific items such as stationery and business cards, mileage allowance, business trips, employee mobile phones and meals bought while working away.
 It’s important you speak to an accountant about which expenses are allowable, as HMRC have strict rules about what can be claimed.

-Any money you claim in expenses will be deducted from your company’s profit and will therefore not be taxed.
+Any money you claim in expenses will be deducted from your company’s profit and will therefore not be taxed - you can review this using our personal income tax calculator.

 As a sole trader, you rely on your personal credit rating to borrow capital used to grow your business.
 A limited company can establish its own credit rating, which can support borrowing to invest in the business.
 This is good news for those individuals who don’t have the highest credit ratings.